Life Off The Road

 Winter in the Gifford Pinchot National Forest, in Washington

-This is my Jeep’s second evolution, so some of this equipment has zero time on it, and I will indicate that in the list.
-Everything else has about 5,000 miles of hard off-road travel on it and three times that, in road miles.
+This is my Jeep’s second evolution, so some of this equipment is new in 2025, and I will indicate that in the list.
+Everything else has about 12,000 miles of hard off-road travel on it and three times that, in road miles.

 Engine: Stock 3.6L Pentastar